Spring Songs for Preschool, Early Childhood, and Kindergarten

 Frogs are so fun, and this timeless song captures their energy perfectly as they each take a playful leap into the pond, one by one.

-Spring Movement Songs
+Bring Spring Songs to Life